franck44/franck44.github.io/_pages/about.md

 Experience
 =========

-I am currently work at ConsenSys Software R&D as an Applied Researcher, and the main projecta I am involved in are:
+I am currently work at ConsenSys Software R&D as an Applied Researcher, and the main projects I am involved in are:

 - **formal specification and verification of the Eth2.0 Phase 0 specification (Beacon chain)**.
 We use the verification-aware programming language **Dafny** to formally (i.e. rigorously and mathematically) verify the  Eth2 specification.